Felix-Monteiro/Felix-Monteiro/README.md

 ## Hello there! 👋
 Welcome to my profile!

-* My name is Felix, and I am pursuing my master’s degree in Cyber Security at Instituto Superior Técnico, Portugal.
-I’m currently working on my Master’s thesis related to Blockchain-based DAOs.
+* My name is Felix, and I am Msc Cyber Security Engineer, working in a blue team as a Digital forensics and incident response Analyst!

 ### CTF Profile:
 <img src="https://tryhackme-badges.s3.amazonaws.com/ThunderMarks.png" alt="TryHackMe">